31415pi/ECE_411_Winter_2021_Team_7/Firmware/README.md

 `File > Project Properties` then in new window `Conf > PICkit 4`.
 Select `Option Categories: Power`.
 Here we can toggle external or internal. **Only 50mA of current provided at 5v.**

+> Target Device ID (0x0) is an Invalid Device ID.
+Please check your connections to the Target Device.

+You are probably not in debug mode.

 > Warning: The hex file has the debug bit set.
 The debug bit has been cleared during load to memory.
 The original hex file has not been modified.

+You are probably not in debug mode.

 ## TODO